Orbital Fracture in Emergency Medicine Workup

 Computed tomography

-Depending on the institution and severity of the incident, CT scanning is generally considered the test of choice to diagnose facial/orbital fractures.
-Benefits include increased sensitivity, improved ability to plan for operative repair when needed, and utility in diagnosing associated injuries.
+Depending on the institution and the severity of the incident, CT scanning is generally considered the test of choice to diagnose facial/orbital fractures.
+Benefits over other imaging approaches include increased sensitivity, improved ability to plan for operative repair when needed, and utility in diagnosing associated injuries.
+[2, 14]

-Orbital blow-out fractures may require CT scanning to evaluate the floor and medial wall of the orbit.
-CT scanning may not be needed in the emergent setting if the patient has no ocular injury or entrapment.
-However, in patients with a decrease in visual acuity, this test is helpful in diagnosing direct optic nerve involvement in the fracture and the presence of retro-ocular edema or hematoma, which can stretch the optic nerve.
+Orbital blow-out fractures may require CT scanning for evaluation of the floor and medial wall of the orbit.
+In the emergent setting, CT scanning may not be needed if the patient has no ocular injury or entrapment.
+However, for patients with decreased visual acuity, this test is helpful in diagnosing direct optic nerve involvement in the fracture and the presence of retro-ocular edema or hematoma, which can stretch the optic nerve.

 Consider CT scanning of the brain to exclude concomitant intracranial injuries.